 Vermilion is headquartered in Calgary, Alberta, Canada, with onshore and offshore operations located around the world in regions noted for their stable, well-developed fiscal and regulatory policies related to oil and gas exploration and development.

-We believe that this approach is an integral part of our company’s success, and is closely aligned with the ideals and goals expressed in the Sustainable Development Goals, which you will see us refer to throughout this report.
+We believe that this approach is an integral part of our company’s success, and is closely aligned with the ideals and goals expressed in the Sustainable Development Goals, which we refer to throughout this report as part of our strategy.
 102-15

-Vermilion’s asset base comprises a diversified product and project portfolio that receives premium pricing.
+Our asset base comprises a diversified product and project portfolio that receives premium advantage pricing.
 This increases the stability of our cash flows and our flexibility in allocating our exploration and development capital.
-The result is a consistently strong return on capital, reliable growth, and exposure to robust end markets that include:
+The result is a consistently strong return on capital and exposure to robust end markets that include:

-Our success is made possible by the superlative efforts of more than 900 staff (employees and contractors, as of August, 2018) located throughout our operations, and through an extensive supply chain.
+Our success is made possible by the superlative efforts of close to 1,000 staff (employees and contractors, as of December 2020) located throughout our operations, and through an extensive supply chain.

-In 2017, our supply chain represented more than 6,157 entities and an investment from Vermilion of more than $588 million.
-This encompassed a wide range of inputs, including specialized field expertise and technology, supplies ranging from drilling mud to event facilities, and expert consultant advice.
+Our supply chain encompasses a wide range of inputs, including specialized field expertise and technology, supplies ranging from drilling mud to event facilities, and expert consultant advice.
 It is extremely important to us that our suppliers not only deliver a sound financial investment in their goods and services, but operate in a manner that aligns with the values that guide our own corporate culture.
-As a result, we have strict requirements for third-party vendors who do business for Vermilion.102-29
+As a result, we have strict requirements for third-party vendors who do business with Vermilion.102-29

-These objectives provide short, mid- and long term targets for the company as a whole, and for our staff.
+The objectives within these Matters of Importance provide short, mid- and long term targets for the company as a whole, and for our staff.
 We set annual commitments within each of the objectives, and track our achievements against these quarterly, reporting to the senior management team and our Board of Directors.
-Progress is reported on annually in our Information Circular, and is also tracked using key performance indicators within our Short and Long Term Scorecards to assess company and individual performance, which is linked directly to compensation.
+Progress is reported on annually in our Information Circular, and is also tracked using key performance indicators within our Short and Long Term Corporate Performance Scorecards to assess company and individual performance, which are linked directly to compensation.

-In addition to economic and investment metrics, we analyze external stakeholder feedback, including external recognition (listed in detail in the Awards section of this report), voting results at our Annual General Meeting, and input from governance, investment and sustainability analysts, and our communities.
+In addition to economic and investment metrics, our Matters of Importance are guided by feedback from our external stakeholders, including external recognition (listed in detail in the Awards section of this report), voting results at our Annual General Meeting, and input from governance, investment and sustainability analysts, our communities, and our staff.